-In accordance with the relevant laws and regulations of the PRC and the articles of association of the Company, it is required to appropriate 10% of its net profit determined in accordance with China Accounting Standards for Enterprises issued by the Ministry of Finance of PRC, after offsetting any prior periods' losses, to the statutory surplus reserve.
+In accordance with the relevant laws and regulations of the PRC and the articles of association of the Company, it is required to appropriate 10% of its net profit determined in accordance with Chinese Accounting Standards issued by the Ministry of Finance of PRC, after offsetting any prior periods' losses, to the statutory surplus reserve.
 When the balance of such a reserve reaches 50% of the respective companies registered capital, any further appropriation is optional.
 The reserve must be made before distribution of dividends to shareholders.